Use the AUFS storage driverEstimated reading time: 8 minutes

 To summarize some of the performance related aspects already mentioned:

-The AUFS storage driver is a good choice for PaaS and other similar use-cases where container density is important.
+overlay2driver, but is a good choice for PaaS and other similar use-cases where container density is important.
 This is because AUFS efficiently shares images between multiple running containers, enabling fast container start times and minimal use of disk space.

-The underlying mechanics of how AUFS shares files between image layers and containers uses the systems page cache very efficiently.
+The underlying mechanics of how AUFS shares files between image layers and containers uses the page cache very efficiently.

 The AUFS storage driver can introduce significant latencies into container write performance.
-This is because the first time a container writes to any file, the file has be located and copied into the containers top writable layer.
+This is because the first time a container writes to any file, the file has to be located and copied into the containers top writable layer.
 These latencies increase and are compounded when these files exist below many image layers and the files themselves are large.